adamschonewille/adamschonewille.github.io/contact.md

 # Current School of Study

 **University of British Columbia**

 Vancouver, B.C.

 **Cell:** 604-825-6843

 **e-mail:** adamschonewille 'at' gmail 'dot' com

-Check out my GitHub or LinkedIn at the bottom of this page!
+Check out my GitHub or LinkedIn profiles at the bottom of this page!